CFMH-FM: Notable Shows

-North Meets South (2010-2015): Music and talk from all points on the compass.
+North Meets South (2010–2015): Music and talk from all points on the compass.
 Hosted by Joaquin Zubizaretta.

 Ear Candy (prev.
-Rock Contours, 2007–present): New catchy pop/rock songs married with bits of news about the artists.
+Rock Contours, 2007–2019): New catchy pop/rock songs married with bits of news about the artists.
 Hosted by Mark O'Connor.

 Rock O'Clock (since 1996): New music, indie, CanCon, local and much more.
 Hosted by Derek Wurts (previous Programming Director).

 The Gothic Horror Show (2000–present): Goth, death metal, black metal & a bit of industrial thrown in for extra flavor.
 Hosted by Scott Livingstone.

 The Mixed Tape (2005–2017): Weekly all new, independent Canadian music program.
 Syndicated on over 10 community radio partners.
 Hosted by Brian Cleveland.

-The Technicolor Dream Show (2017–Present) A psychedelic rock and pop show featuring obscure music from the 1960s and 1970s.
+The Technicolor Dream Show (2017–2023) A psychedelic rock and pop show featuring obscure music from the 1960s and 1970s.
 Hosted on Friday nights by Cohen O'Connor, who goes by the name "The Wizard".

+Pointless Filler (2016–Present) A weekly show focused on showcasing the music found in various video games.
+Film, anime, and more often finds a way to sneak into an episode.
+Hosted by Brandon Logan.